Blue card system statistics

 To help keep children in Queensland safe, the blue card system stops certain people upfront from holding or applying for a blue card.

-This process prevents people from working with children in regulated child-related environments if their past behaviour indicates that they are unable to protect a child from harm and promote their wellbeing.
+This process prevents people from working with children in regulated child-related environments if their past behaviour shows that they are unable to protect a child from harm and promote their wellbeing.

 Another important safeguard for Queensland children is the No Card, No Start laws, which mean all people working with children are screened before they can start child-related work.

-To make this easier, people can now apply for and renew their blue cards using an online service, modernising the previously paper-based system.
+To make this easier, people can apply for and renew their blue cards using an online service.

 Online applicants with no police or other relevant information are usually approved for a blue card within a few days.

-Paper forms can take longer to process because they require manual entry and are impacted by peak processing periods.
+Paper forms can take longer to process because they need manual entry and are affected by peak processing periods.

 There are a number of factors that can impact our processing times, some of which are out of our control.